zavalab/ADAM_Documentation/biogas_from_waste.md

 <img src="Pictures\biogas_from_waste_ex\step1.png">

-<p>Now that we have gone over the input data for this example, we can now select the model-type and time-basis.
+<p>Now that we have gone over the input and output data for this example, we can now select the model-type and time-basis.
 As stated before, since we are only focusing on managing existing technologies, we select a management type model rather than a design-type model (the custom model demonstrates the design type-model).
 </p>

 <p>The time basis is set to <b>Year</b>.
 When defining the capacities, make sure the units are consistent with the time basis selected.